amos-kibet/devfinder/Plan.md

   - Expose APIs to be used by controllers
     - `get_user_data/1:` returns a map of user data

-- Create controllers to render user data
+- Create a live view to render user data

-  - Implement actions on get_user controller
+  - Implement a live view to render GitHub user profile in the UI
     - `get_user:` returns a map of user data
     - `prepare_user_data:` retrieves & returns fields required to be rendered on the UI:
       1. name(string)